 What is the socially acceptable time to wait?
-In college, in the event the professor was delayed, we were instructed to wait for fifteen minutes before leaving.
-If you go to a restaurant, you most likely can expect to wait before being seated.
+In college, if the professor was delayed, we were instructed to wait for fifteen minutes before leaving.
+In most restaurants, you most likely can expect to wait before being seated.
 The time wait is generally dependent on time of day, the popularity of the restaurant and the quality of the food.
 Regardless of “acceptability”, we still, at one time or another, are required to wait.

 One of the biggest frustrations for individuals living in the 21st century is waiting.
 Americans spend roughly 37 billion hours each year waiting in line.
 The dominant cost of waiting is an emotional one: stress, boredom, that nagging sensation that one’s life is slipping away.

-There are varying leveling of “waiting tolerance” based on generational differences, expectations, and the attraction of the desired outcome.
+Our willingness to wait varies.
+This “waiting tolerance” may be based on generational differences, expectations, and the attraction of the desired outcome.

 Baby Boomers, who tend to be more intentional in planning, are fairly comfortable with waiting based on the value of the outcome—waiting is tied to worth.
 This is seen in their loyalty to career/employers and investment in relationship building.